Kiwuku/Kiwuku/README.md

 - 👋 Hi, I’m @Kiwuku
-- 👀 I’m interested in code for making daily life easyer
+- 👀 I’m interested in code for making daily life easyer and well organised
 - 🌱 I’m always learning, in all areas of life!
 - 💞️ I’m looking to support time-waste reduction
 - 📫 How to reach me ... here?